Debajyoti-3/Debajyoti-3/README.md

 - 👋 Hi, I’m @Debajyoti-3
 - 👀 I’m interested in ...Design & Development
 - 🌱 I’m currently learning ...
-Java
+Java and DSA
 - 💞️ I’m looking to collaborate on ...
 Nothing Now
 - 📫 How to reach me ... debajyotimitra369@gmail.com
 - 😄 Pronouns: ...
 He